War-fueled food inflation will cause social unrest, UN official says

 “We have a one-time crisis, unlike anything we’ve ever seen before,” he said.
 “You’re putting rockets up in space, you’ve got incredible technologies and mindsets.
 Let’s solve the hunger problem for countries around the world.
 It’s doable.”

-Beasley noted that at the height of Covid, the average net worth increase of the world’s billionaires stood at $5.2 billion — per day. [should we/is it possible to quantify, even roughly, how long this increase went on? if not no worries]
+Beasley noted that at the height of Covid, the average net worth increase of the world’s billionaires stood at $5.2 billion — per day.

 “I just need two days of your net worth increase,” he said.
 “Is that too much to ask?”